On July 1, 1918 many federal labor unions met at a convention in Washington, DC. They then

 Consumer Affairs, Racing Commission and the State Police.
 Local 195 also represents

-employees in Military & Veterans Affairs, NJ Network, Office of Administrative Law, Palisades
+employees in Military & Veterans Affairs, Office of Administrative Law, Palisades

 Interstate Park Commission, Transportation (which includes Motor Vehicles) and Treasury